Lalthansanga

 Forests & Climate Change, Sericulture, Fisheries, Land Resources, Soil & Water Conservation Departments for the Government of Mizoram.

 He was elected to the Mizoram Legislative Assembly for the Aizawl East 1 Assembly constituency in the 2023 general election as a candidate for the Zoram People's Movement.

 Career

 Lalthansanga was previously a member of the Mizoram People's Conference.
-He was the vice president of MPC, but resigned from the party to join Zoram People's Movement in 2019.
+He was the vice president of the MPC, but resigned from the party to join the Zoram People's Movement in 2019.